 Ref Controls Specified by PFC Tests of Controls Results of Tests 5.1 When a trade ticket is opened for a new CD purchase, the customer data associated with the individual trade is automatically populated from the customer profile.
 Selected a sample of trades and compared customer data to customer agreements and updated support.
 No exceptions noted.
 5.2 SimpliCD generates the customer's monthly statements based on the customer data associated with each trade.
-Selected a sample of investors and months during the audit period re- performed the reconciliation of activity from the statement to the trade summary.
+Selected a sample of investors and months during the audit period and reperformed the reconciliation of activity from the statement to the trade summary.
 No exceptions noted.
 5.3 The titling, dollar amount, rate, settlement date, maturity date and asset number on the safekeeping receipt is verified against the corresponding data on SimpliCD.
-Subjected all CDs issued from October 1, 2017 through September 30, 2018 to selection.
+Subjected all CDs issued from October 1, 2018 through September 30, 2019 to selection.
 Randomly selected a sample of CDs and inspected safekeeping documents.
 No exceptions noted.
 5.4 Reports are run regularly to identify transaction and safekeeping receipts that have not been received.
 PFC's operations department performs manual follow up for safekeeping receipts not received.
-Obtained Asset Summaries as of the end of a sample of months and calculated the age of assets with blank account numbers (this indicated a missing safekeeping document) by subtracting the purchase date from month-end.
-Any assets with safekeeping documents that had not been received within 60 days of purchase were investigated.
+For a sample of months, obtained the safekeeping receipt grid that is used to track outstanding safekeeping receipts.
+Reviewed the listing and noted there were minimal items outstanding.
+For items outstanding more than 48 days, obtained the letter sent to the issuer and determined follow-up was performed.
 No exceptions noted.

-PRIMARY FINANCIAL COMPANY LLC Description of Control Objectives and Related Controls, and Independent Service Auditor's Description of Tests of Controls and Results September 30, 2018
+Description of Control Objectives and Related Controls, and Independent Service Auditor's Description of Tests of Controls and Results September 30, 2019